maxcountryman/flask-login/docs/index.rst

 Automated Testing
 =================
-To make it easier for you to write automated tests, Flask-Login provides a custom test client class that will set the user's login cookie for you.
+To make it easier for you to write automated tests, Flask-Login provides a simple, custom test client class that will set the user's login cookie for you:
+`~FlaskLoginClient`.
 To use this custom test client class, assign it to the :attr:`test_client_class <flask.Flask.test_client_class>` attribute on your application object, like this::